Automation projects: A good time to switch vendors?

 Embedded zero-touch provisioning

 EMA’s research also found that much network hardware with embedded zero-touch-provisioning (ZTP) features are important to many network automation initiatives.
-Ninety-one percent of surveyed IT professionals expressed interest in ZTP features, and 39 percent said these features are critical to their automation initiatives.
+Ninety-one per cent of surveyed IT professionals expressed interest in ZTP features, and 39 per cent said these features are critical to their automation initiatives.

 The most important ZTP feature, according EMA’s survey, is software-image auto-updates and verifications.
-Many enterprises are also interested in being able to custom provision and configure devices via scripts and the ability to unify ZTP network provisioning with compute and storage infrastructure in data centers.
+Many enterprises are also interested in being able to custom provision and configure devices via scripts and the ability to unify ZTP network provisioning with compute and storage infrastructure in data centres.

 Not every network vendor offers embedded ZTP features on their platforms, and most only offer them on their latest generation products.

 Enterprises with older equipment may switch to a new vendor during a refresh, and ZTP features may be a contributing or leading driver of that vendor switch.

 Network-vendor device APIs

 A third possible driver of new-vendor adoption is device APIs.
 Fifty-two percent of enterprises in EMA’s survey said that network-device APIs are critical to their network-automation initiative.

 API quality can determine how well network-automation tools can drive change in network devices and extract important data from them.
 If an enterprise is building its own automation tools internally with Python scripts and open source software, good APIs become essential.

-Unfortunately, 95 percent of survey participants reported having difficulty with their network vendors’ device APIs.
-The biggest issue was cost; 33 percent said their vendor was charging an additional license fee for API use.
-Twenty-eight percent complained that APIs provided limited access to device data, and 27 percent complained of poor or outdated API quality.
+Unfortunately, 95 per cent of survey participants reported having difficulty with their network vendors’ device APIs.
+The biggest issue was cost; 33 per cent said their vendor was charging an additional license fee for API use.
+Twenty-eight per cent complained that APIs provided limited access to device data, and 27 per cent complained of poor or outdated API quality.

 This is by no means an exhaustive list of reasons why an automation project might push an enterprise to work with a new network-infrastructure vendor, but it does offer some clues why it might be a good idea to do so.

 There are many other factors to consider, including budget, automation business goals, and automation use cases.
 EMA does not necessarily endorse the idea of vendor replacement during an automation project.

 In fact, such a change will probably make a project more expensive and riskier.
 However, it is something to keep in mind as one is researching technology strategies.